 Are you looking into a breast augmentation, but you’re wondering how long your new implants will last?
 Or, have you had breast implants for several years, and you’re wondering whether it’s time for a check-up?

-As a general rule, it reasonable to expect your breast augmentation surgery to last 10 or more years, and often women seek a change at that point for reasons more closely related to changes in their body shape, than problems with their implants.
+As a general rule, it's reasonable to expect your breast augmentation surgery to last 10 or more years, and often women seek a change at that point for reasons more closely related to changes in their body shape, than problems with their implants.

 Things like weight changes, subsequent babies, and just the passage of time given the impact of gravity, can make breasts look different from the period immediately following surgery.
 This is just the same as for women who have never had surgery.

 Do breast implants come with a warranty?

 I only use the highest quality of breast implants and our Mentor implants come with a 10 year warranty.
 This is important because medical devices like implants can fail and it is important that the manufacturer will replace them if needed.

 Do I need to replace my breast implants after 10 years?